cunnie/writings/i_am_become_forever.md

 frequency, amplitude, phase.
 And the manner in which it hung together was, for lack of a better word, genius.
 It was something we could only appreciate in the abstract because the human brain can't absorb that much data.
 Not even close.
 And then, as soon as it began, it stopped.
-Our fiber optic was transmitting normal data."
+Our fiber optic cable resumed transmitting normal data."

 "What do you think caused it?"